BCPS School Safety Overview

 Exercises and Drills

-All Broward County Public Schools conduct regular exercises and drills as outlined in the Emergency Preparedness Manual.
+All Broward County Public Schools conduct regular exercises and drills as outlined in the Emergency Preparedness Manual and new Role Specific Emergency Protocols.
 To aid in this process every school has a designated SAFE team comprised of faculty and staff who have been specially trained on appropriate procedures to ensure every school follows safety protocol.

 Discussion-based table top exercises are also conducted regularly with staff, faculty and community partners, and the results of these exercises are documented and incorporated into school safety plans as necessary.